 - Warning lights turning on and then off randomly

-- Gauges and needles not working
+- Gauges and needles are not working.

 - Intermittent or dim Information displays